GARMENT CARE TIPS

-You have just acquired a garment made by the family company Dalmard Marine.
+You have just acquired a garment made by the family owned company Dalmard Marine.
 We advise you to follow these garment care tips so that it lasts as long as possible.

-To each material its maintenance
+To each material its care

 - Wool is a « living » material that requires you to let it rest from time to time.